Puerto Plata, Dominican Republic Cruise Port Guide

 Enjoy the View From Mount Isabel de Torres

-Take the cable car up to the summit of Mount Isabel de Torres, 2,624 feet above sea level, for magnificent views down over the mountainside, the city of Puerto Plata, and the beaches and the blue Caribbean beyond.
-Check out the replica Christ the Redeemer statue, smaller than the original in Rio de Janeiro, but nonetheless impressive.
+Take the cable car up to the summit of Mount Isabel de Torres, 2,624 feet above sea level, for magnificent views of the mountainside, the city of Puerto Plata, the beaches, and the blue Caribbean beyond.
+Check out the replica Christ the Redeemer statue, smaller than the original in Rio de Janeiro, but impressive nonetheless.
 Explore the botanical garden, visit a traditional homestead, peek into caves, and clamber around the remains of a historical fortress.

 Top Food & Drink in the Dominican Republic

 The Dominican Republic has a strong culinary culture with plenty of dishes to try during your visit.
+Plátanos, or plantains, are integral to the cuisine and are eaten boiled, baked, fried, or steamed.
 Bandera is the national dish, combining red beans with stewed meat, fried green plantains, and rice.
-Fish with coconut sauce is another specialty, as is locrio de pollo (fried rice with chicken), mofongo (plantains with deep-fried pork or shrimp) and sancocho, a stew comprising seven different types of meat.
+Fish with coconut sauce is another specialty, as is locrio de pollo, or fried rice with chicken.
+Mofongo, a dish of plantains with deep-fried pork or shrimp, and sancocho, a stew comprising seven different types of meat, are also worth sampling.

-For snacks, try chicharron, or pork rinds.
-You’ll find excellent coffee everywhere, as well as fruit juices and shakes featuring local fruit like mango, passionfruit, guava, pineapple, and papaya.
+For snacks, try chicharrón, or pork rinds.
+Another great on-the-go snack is a pastelito, filled with beef, pork, chicken, cheese, or vegetables.
+You’ll find excellent coffee everywhere—it’s grown here—as well as fruit juices and shakes featuring delicious fresh fruit like mango, passionfruit, guava, pineapple, and papaya.

-The area known as Puerto Plata was inhabited by the Taíno people for centuries before Christopher Columbus arrived in 1492 and claimed the island for Spain.
-The city of Puerto Plata as we know it today was founded by Nicolás de Ovando in 1502.
+The area known as Puerto Plata was inhabited by the Taíno people for centuries before Christopher Columbus arrived in 1492 and claimed the island of Hispaniola for Spain.
+The actual city of Puerto Plata was founded by Nicolás de Ovando in 1502.
 However, due to the growing threat from English pirates and privateers, Spain’s King Philip III ordered the city to be abandoned and destroyed in 1605.
-It lay in ruins for a century before being repopulated in the 18th century, mainly by Canary Islanders who migrated there and cultivated coffee, tobacco, bananas, and sugar cane.
+It lay in ruins for a century before being repopulated in the 18th century, mainly by Canary Islanders who migrated here and cultivated coffee, tobacco, bananas, and sugarcane.

-On a cruise to Puerto Plata, you’ll disembark in Taino Bay, a purpose-built cruise terminal that’s a destination in itself.
+You’ll disembark in Taino Bay, a purpose-built cruise terminal that’s such a destination in itself, you may be tempted not to leave.
 In a gated village, you’ll find shops, restaurants, food trucks, ATMs, free Wi-Fi, live entertainment, a huge lagoon swimming pool, and aviaries displaying colorful birds.
-There’s also a beach right here for those who don’t want to stray from the port.
-Four-person tuk-tuks will carry you back and forth from the ship’s gangway (they’re free but the drivers do appreciate tips), and taxis wait outside the complex.
+Four-person tuk-tuks will carry you back and forth from the ship’s gangway; they’re free, but the drivers do appreciate tips.
+Taxis wait outside the complex and can take you to some of the north coast’s glorious beaches.
 You can walk from Taino Bay to the attractions of Puerto Plata if you don’t mind the heat—it’s about 15 minutes on foot to Umbrella Street and the Amber Museum.

 Transportation in Puerto Plata